Chambersburg, Shippensburg, Carlisle, Harrisburg, Frackville, Mahanoy City, Hazelton, Wilkes-Barre, Scranton

 Perspective from Interstate 40 west

-Before Interstate 40 eastbound expanded from two to three lanes, this set of guide signs directed motorists for the Exit 421/Interstate 81 split.
-This style of signage still graces sign bridges over Interstate 40 westbound, as that stretch of Interstate carries just four lanes.
+Prior to the late 1990s expansion of Interstate 40 eastbound from two to three lanes, this set of guide signs directed motorists for the upcoming split with Interstate 81 north.
 Photo taken 05/29/95.

-This set of nondescript guide signs once directed motorists one-half mile ahead of the Exit 421 interchange.
-They were replaced between 1995 and 1998 during reconstruction.
+Replaced by 1998, nondescript guide signs previously directed motorists one-half mile ahead of the Interstates 40 east and 81 northbound split.
 Vidcap taken 05/29/95.

 Northern Terminus - Canadian International Border - Alexandria Bay, New York